asicguy/zcu104_ubuntu/software/qspi2ssd/readme.md

     Now BOOT.BIN contains the FSBL, U-Boot, device tree and Linux kernel.

 - Now burn the BOOT.BIN into the QSPI flash.
-    - Set the jumpers JP3, JP2 and JP1 to up, up, up.
+    - Set mode switch SW6 [4:1] = on, on, on, on.
 This puts the board into JTAG boot mode.
 (Note: the board won't boot from QSPI in this mode.)
     - Open Vivado Hardware Manager and connect to the target.
-    - Add the QSPI flash memory.
-Its an S25FL, 3.3V, 4 bits wide.
+    - Add the QSPI flash memory. (mt25qu512-qspi-x4-single)
-    - Add .elf file for the FSBL and the BOOT.BIN as the programming file.
+    - Add .elf file for the FSBL and the BOOT.BIN as the programming file. (.../proj1/images/linux/zynqmp_fsbl.elf, .../proj1/images/linux/BOOT.BIN)
     - Select program device and check erase, program and verify.
     - Burn QSPI.
-    - Set the jumpers for QSPI boot mode, down, up, up.
+    - Set the jumpers for QSPI boot mode, SW6 [4:1]= on, on, off, on.

 - Boot the OS
-    - Connect to the usb-uart of the board using a terminal emulator, putty, screen, minicom or similar.
+    - Connect to the usb-uart of the board using a terminal emulator (putty, screen, minicom or similar).
     - Settings are 115200 baud, 8-1-none.
     - Hit the reset button and watch for text.
 First, u-boot starts.
 You can stop in u-boot by hitting any key.
     - After a timeout u-boot will start the linux kernel.
 The petalinux-configure command creates the right boot command to